-At the same time, under tremendous political and financial pressures, governments themselves are smashing the State as it were: eliminating social protection, social support and welfare programs and other expenditures that compensated for unemployment and precarious exploitative employment by aiding workers and their families to obtain basic nutrition, housing, health care and schooling.
+At the same time, under tremendous political and financial pressures, governments themselves are smashing the State as it were: cutting budgets and downsizing, in particular eliminating social protection, social support and health, education and welfare programs, along with other expenditures.
+These cuts reduce if not eliminate services that compensated for unemployment and precarious exploitative employment by aiding workers and their families to obtain basic nutrition, housing, health care and schooling.

 Despite this context, commitment and efforts abound among social actors --trade unions in particularto convert ever more widespread precarious work into decent work; work where basic labour rights are respected.
-Defence is also mounted for retaining government responsibilities and the role of the State to sustain a regulatory role, provide a social protection floor and ensure minimal well-being for all.
+Defence is also mounted for retaining government responsibilities for regulation, for providing a social protection floor and for ensuring respect of rights for all.

-This paper provides a survey of data and analysis regarding effects of the crises on migrant and domestic workers in Europe.
-It assembles material from a range of research reports, policy briefs and other sources not heretofore combined in one document.
+This report assembles material from a range of research reports, policy briefs and other sources not heretofore combined in one document.
 It does not offer new, unpublished empirical data.
 While analysis of the multiple-layered international crises is beyond the scope of this review, the deepening financial and employment crisis currently facing the "Eurozone" is noted.